 • will be responsible for managing vaccine inventory.
-(Trained Key Staff) • Α supply of vaccine will be kept at all times. (# of months)
+(Vaccine Coordinator or Trained Key Staff)

-- Short-dated vaccines (vaccines close to expiration) will be placed in front of longer dated vaccines and used first. - If short-dated vaccines are discovered that are not able to be used prior to the expiration date, attempts should be made to avoid vaccine wastage.
+- A three (3) month supply of vaccine will be kept at all times, unless otherwise arranged with the Immunization Unit. - Vaccine inventory must be reconciled and submitted every 30 days AND, prior to placing a vaccine order or transfer. - Short-dated vaccines (vaccines close to expiration) will be placed in front of longer dated vaccines and used first. - If short-dated vaccines are discovered that are not able to be used prior to the expiration date, attempts should be made to transfer vaccines to another Public Vaccine Program provider for use to avoid vaccine wastage.
+For further guidance contact the Immunization Unit at 307 777-7952.